makohda/IDRC_first_step_course_2018/README.md

 Simply saying, based on genetic knowledge, find out causative variants from not so big data.
 It also requires some computational skills.

-## What are required to exome analysis?
+## What is required for exome analysis?
 1. knowledge of genetics
 1. knowledge of target diseases, especially for genetic background
 1. knowledge of associated databases (how to find the information you want)
-1. knowledge of exome sequencing/high speed sequencers/molecular biology
+1. knowledge of exome sequencing/high-speed sequencers/molecular biology
 1. computational skills
 1. knowledge of ethical problems/privacy protection/IF and SF